-This is an Early College-MHS class with Comparative Political Systems 124 at Illinois Central College (three credit hours).
+This is a Dual Credit/Early College-MHS class with Comparative Political Systems 124 at Illinois Central College (three credit hours).
 Proficiency on the AP Comparative Government & Politics exam is the equivalency of POLSC 124 at ICC.

 Early College-ICC Enrollment